 Because Niagara Falls created an insurmountable obstacle for shipping good and materials by water, a transportation route or detour around the Falls had to be created.
 The land route around the Falls was called the portage, and Lewiston was the major drop off point for shipped goods and materials that were transported on the portage.
 (Barbara I. Hill, Janet M. Domzella, Kenneth Tracey, Lewiston: A Self-Guided Tour, Friends of the Lewiston Library, Inc., 1986. url: www.historiclewiston.org/history.html)

 The word “Niagara” means “neck”:

 Niagara Falls.
 This name is Mohawk.
 It means, according to Mrs. Kerr, the neck; the term being first applied to the portage or neck of land, between lakes Erie and Ontario (Henry Schoolcraft, Notes on the Iroquois, 1847, pp. 453).

 The portage took place on the east side of the falls not the west, a detail Book of Mormon geography enthusiast Duane R. Aston tried to obscure as he sought to use the reference in support of his model to identify the entire Niagara Peninsula as the Narrow Neck:

 As it turns out, the narrow neck of land at Niagara has been historically referred to as “the neck” of land, since the days of the early European colonists.
 Mention of the “neck at Niagara” can be found in pre-Book of Mormon references (Aston, Return to Cumorah, p.
 21).

 Aston quotes the Schoolcraft reference; however, the source contradicts his claim.
 The portage was on the east, not west.
 From Mormon’s view, i.e., eye level, the 50 miles long and 26 miles wide Niagara Peninsula would not have seemed “small.”
-Nor is there any mention of the need to cross a giant, insurmountable gorge – the Niagara Gorge – to reach the Narrow Neck.
-Add to that nonsense the fact that IT’S IN CANADA!
+Nor is there any mention of the need to cross a giant, insurmountable gorge – the Niagara Gorge – to reach the Narrow Neck; plus IT’S IN CANADA!

 Niagara Peninsula – Wikipedia